-We have seen many inspiring fundraisers organized by kids and teens on GoFundMe for causes that they are passionate about, but there are a few important things to keep in mind before you and your child get started.
+We have seen many inspiring fundraisers organized by kids and teens on GoFundMe for causes they are passionate about, but there are a few important things to keep in mind before you and your child get started.

 Age requirements on GoFundMe

 The person who withdraws funds to their bank account must be at least 18 years old.

 However anyone at least 13 years old can create an account.
-This means that a teenager could manage the fundraiser, share it and post updates.
+This means a teenager could manage the fundraiser, share it, and post updates.
 A parent or guardian will need to be added as the beneficiary in order to withdraw the funds.
-We recommend that its clearly written in the fundraiser story that the parent or legal guardian is handling the funds.
+We recommend clearly writing in the fundraiser story that the parent or legal guardian is handling the funds.

-Please note that if you are located in the US or Canada, organizers may be required to enter their address and birthdate before creating a fundraiser.
+Please note, if you are located in the US or Canada, organizers may be required to enter their address and birthdate before creating a fundraiser.
 In these cases, the GoFundMe account should be in the parent’s name, and they can work together with the child to manage the account and create the fundraiser.

 Fundraising for someone else's child

-When raising funds for a child you are not the legal guardian of, GoFundMe’s Terms of Service require that you have permission from the minor’s legal guardian, or transfer funds directly into a trust account for the sole benefit of the minor.
+When raising funds for a child you are not the legal guardian of, GoFundMe’s Terms of Service require you to have permission from the minor’s legal guardian, or transfer funds directly into a trust account for the sole benefit of the minor.

 If you have questions about the process of creating a trust account, you can contact a financial advisor, attorney, or banking institution.
 GoFundMe cannot provide or offer legal advice.

 You may be asked to provide proof that the minor and/or their guardian received the funds raised on their behalf.
-Alternatively, our Trust and Safety team may reach out to the legal guardian to confirm that they have authorized a third party to transfer funds and deliver the funds to them.
+Alternatively, our Trust and Safety team may reach out to the legal guardian to confirm they have authorized a third party to transfer funds and deliver the funds to them.
 Please know that these are proactive measures GoFundMe takes to ensure the safety and security of all parties involved.

 Reporting harassment or bullying on GoFundMe